juniorguru/chick/README.md

 Running locally:

 -   Set the `DISCORD_API_KEY` environment variable to your Discord bot token.
+    Set the `GITHUB_API_KEY` environment variable to your GitHub API token.
     Using [direnv](https://direnv.net/) might help setting environment variables automatically in your shell when you navigate to the project directory.
 -   Run `poetry run chick` to start the bot.
 -   Press <kbd>Ctrl+C</kbd> to stop the bot.

 Useful commands:

+-   To temporarily turn off production, run `flyctl machine stop`.
+    To bring it back, run `flyctl machine start`.
 -   To test, run `pytest`.
 -   To format code, run `ruff format`.
 -   To organize imports and fix other issues, run `ruff check --fix`.